 HAO ZHIWEI

-Hao ZhiweiPastor Hao Zhiwei (52) of Egangqiao Church in Ezhou city, Hubei province, has been in detention in China since July 2019.
-She was charged with “fraud” for collecting tithes and offerings from her house church members and spent two and a half years in detention before she was sentenced to eight years in prison in February 2022.
+Hao ZhiweiPastor Hao Zhiwei (53) of Egangqiao Church in Ezhou city, Hubei province, has been in detention in China since July 2019.
+She was charged with “fraud” for collecting tithes and offerings from her house church members and spent two and a half years in detention before she was sentenced to eight years in prison in February 2022, with an expected release date of July 2027.
 In December 2022, Pastor Hao lost her appeal.

 LATEST NEWS (December 2022): On 12 December, Ezhou City Intermediate People’s Court issued a final verdict in response to Pastor Hao’s appeal, upholding the original verdict.
 Her relatives had even returned the amount of the offerings to church members in the hope of obtaining a lighter sentence for the pastor, but this failed to persuade the court and her eight-year sentence stands.